hydrusnetwork/hydrus/docs/getting_started_import_options.md

 ---

 !!! warning "THIS IS NEW"
-    This is a new system!
-All users will be migrated on v671 from the old file/tag/note options to a seven-part system!

-    I am happy with the technical side of this, but it is not the most user-friendly.
+    I am happy with the technical side of this, but it is still not the most user-friendly.
 Most users never need to touch it, but if you frequently play around with custom import options, let me know what works well and badly and what in here or the UI is confusing.

 # Import Options